Nestled in the heart of Florida, Homosassa Springs is a little-known natural treasure boasting crystal-clear springs and diverse wildlife.

 Wildlife State Park

-If you tire of the land and water, The Wildlife State Park is also an excellent spot for bird watching.
 Citrus County has a whopping 20 birding trails, all a part of the Great Florida Birding Trail.
-Guided bird tours are offered by the Citrus County Audubon Society from October to April.
+The Citrus County Audubon Society offers guided bird tours from October to April.

 Can You Swim at Homosassa Springs State Park?